Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html - script that copies all HTML files from the current working directory to the parent of the working directory

+100-lets_move - script that moves all files beginning with an uppercase letter to the directory /tmp/u

+101-clean_emacs - script that deletes all files in the current working directory that end with the character ~

+102-tree - script that creates directories welcome/ welcome/to/ welcome/to/school/ in the current directory